NattyDuzza/LambdaNotes/01_analysis.md

 ### Introduction to the Stakeholders

+Stakeholders will be presented as following:
+- A short biography of the person.
+- Their answers to a collection of set questions depending on which stakeholder group they fall into (student or other).
+- Their answers to questions specifically designed to build on their answers from previous questions.
+- An analysis of all the answers.

+All stakeholders have been briefed on what LambdaNotes aims to achieve.

 #### Rupert (Full-time Student)

 Rupert is attends a non-selective state school.

-##### Interview - Standard Questions
+##### Interview - Predefined Questions

 - Q: Would you class yourself as a enthusiastic student?

   A: No, I find myself not enjoying school most of the time.
-I always look forward to the weekend.
+I always look forward to the weeExemplar Candidate Work6A Level Computer Sciencekend.

 - Q: How much time would you say you study for a week outside of school (not including homework)?